Principles

 Differentiation at bytecode instructions level

-Nabla computes the derivatives applying the classical differentiation rules at bytecode level.
-When an instance of a class implementing UnivariateDifferentiable is passed to its differentiate method, Nabla tracks the mathematical operations flow that leads from the t parameter to the return value of the function.
-At the bytecode instructions level, the operations are elementary ones.
-Each elementary operation is then changed to compute both a value and a derivative.
+Nabla computes the derivatives by applying the classical differentiation rules at bytecode level.
+When an instance of a class implementing UnivariateFunction is passed to its differentiate method, Nabla tracks the mathematical operations flow that leads from the t parameter to the return value of the function.
+At the bytecode instructions level, all operations are elementary ones.
+Each elementary operation is then changed to compute both the value and the derivatives.
 Nothing is changed to the control flow instructions (loops, branches, operations scheduling).

 c=a+b